yamcs/yamcs-studio/docs/widgets/intensity-graph.rst

     The lower limit for a singular array element.

 Profile on Single Line (``single_line_profiling``)
     If set, profile on a single pixel.
-A crosshair is added to the graph which can be adjusted by dragging it around.
+A horizontal and vertical guideline is added to the graph.
+These can be dragged around.

     If unset, the profiling is performed on the average of all pixels.